ShootProof/recruiting-back-end/README.md

 Define a data model that:

-* Allows a user to create a photo gallery
+* Allows a user to create a photo gallery.
-* Allows the photo gallery to have photos uploaded into it
+* Allows the photo gallery to have photos uploaded into it.
-* Allows the photo gallery to contain zero or more albums
+* Allows the photo gallery to contain zero or more albums.
-* Allows the photo gallery's photos to be placed within an album
+* Optionally allows a photo to be placed within one or more albums.

 A complete submission will:

-* Illustrate the tables and their relationships to one another
+* Illustrate the database tables and their relationships to one another
 * Illustrate the columns present in each table, along with their data type and size
-* Be provided in a manner you deem appropriate to accomplish the goal (entity-relationship diagram, a series of DDL statements showing the actual creation of the tables, etc.).
+* Be documented in a manner you deem appropriate to accomplish the goal (entity-relationship diagram, a series of DDL statements showing the actual creation of the tables, etc.).